 You can buy the NordicTrack Commercial X22i directly from NordicTrack.

 NordicTrack is known for its personal training at home.
-Not only does it make high-quality treadmills, but it also makes bikes, rowers and ellipticals.
-They offer a 30-day trial period, and if you’re not satisfied after a month of use, you’ll receive a full refund.
+Not only does it make high-quality treadmills, but it also makes bikes, rowers, and ellipticals.
+They offer a 30-day trial period; if you’re unsatisfied after a month of use, you’ll receive a full refund.
 You can reach their customer support by calling 1-888-308-9616.

 In today’s world of virtual coaching, the NordicTrack X22i may be the most luxurious treadmill out there that offers this feature.
 You can spend hours browsing through all of the available workout classes, series, and challenges offered by iFit on the 22-inch touchscreen monitor.
-The tread can be adjusted from a -6 percent decline, all the way up to a 40 percent incline, and has speeds as fast as 12 miles per hour.
-During your trainer-led classes, those variables can be automatically adjusted by your trainer, but you can always override them with manual adjustments, as well.
+The tread adjusts from a -6 percent decline to a 40 percent incline and has a top speed of 12 miles per hour.
+During your trainer-led classes, those variables will adjust automatically, but you can always override them with manual adjustments if needed.

-Whether you want to mimic walking through the mountains, or simply through the streets of the city of your choosing, the integration of Google Maps™ means that none of your workouts will be identical.
+Whether you want to mimic walking through the mountains or simply through the streets of your chosen city, the integration of Google Maps™ means that none of your workouts will be identical.
 The surface area of the tread is large enough to accommodate users of all sizes, and provides a solid amount of cushion to soften the blow on your joints.
-Even though it’s pretty massive, and features a lofty price tag, we still think the luxury features on the X22i make it one of the best treadmills on the market.
-It will make a great addition to your home gym if you have the budget and space to allow for it.
+Even though it’s pretty massive and features a lofty price tag, we still think the luxury features on the X22i make it one of the best treadmills on the market.
+It will make a great addition to your home gym if you have the budget and space for it.

 How do you use the sled mode feature on the NordicTrack Commercial X22i?

-Once you’re in the Sled Push option, set your speed to one mph, grab onto the handlebars and push the belt using your leg power.
-The belt will only move as fast as your legs do and it will help increase the strength and power behind your leg drive.
+Once in the Sled Push option, set your speed to one mph, grab onto the handlebars, and push the belt using your leg power.
+The belt will only move as fast as your legs, increasing the strength and power behind your leg drive.